 The main treatment is to stop scratching the skin.
 You may have:

-- Counseling to help you realize of the importance of not scratching
+- Counseling to help you realize the importance of not scratching

 - Stress management

-You may need to use the following medicines on your skin:
+You may need to use these medicines on your skin:

 - Lotion or steroid cream on the area to calm itching and irritation